meteor/tutorials/content/svelte/step10.md

 {{> DiffBox step="10.2" tutorialName="simple-todos-svelte"}}

+Calling `Meteor.publish` on the server registers a _publication_ named `"tasks"`.

-And then let's subscribe to that publication in the `App` component.
+And then let's subscribe to that publication in the `App` component's `onMount` event handler.
+This event handler is called when the component has been added to the DOM.

 {{> DiffBox step="10.3" tutorialName="simple-todos-svelte"}}

 Once you have added this code, all of the tasks will reappear.

-Calling `Meteor.publish` on the server registers a _publication_ named `"tasks"`.

 To truly see the power of the publish/subscribe model, let's implement a feature that allows users to mark tasks as "private" so that no other users can see them.

 ### Adding a button to make tasks private

-Let's add another property to tasks called "private" and a button for users to mark a task as private.
+Let's add another property to `Task` component called `showPrivateButton` and a button for users to mark a task as private.
 This button should only show up for the owner of a task.
 We want the label to indicate the current status: public or private.

 First, we need to add a new method that we can call to set a task's private status: